rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

   - On the **Select a platform** drop-down list, select **Single-page application (SPA)**
   - Configure the **Redirect URI** to: `https://localhost:15671/js/oidc-oauth/login-callback.html`

 > :warning: **IMPORTANT**: As you may have noticed, Azure AD only allows `https` links as **Redirect URI**.
-To fit this need, we will enable HTTPS for RabbitMQ Management UI, on port `15671`.
+To fit this need, you will enable HTTPS for RabbitMQ Management UI, on port `15671`.

 Click on **Register**.

 ![Azure AD OAuth2 App](../assets/azure-ad-oauth-registered-app.png)

-Note the following values, as we will need it later to configure the `rabbitmq_auth_backend_oauth2` on RabbitMQ side:
+Note the following values, as you will need it later to configure the `rabbitmq_auth_backend_oauth2` on RabbitMQ side:
 - Directory (tenant ID)
 - Application (client) ID